 Siphila Sonke also offers the adult Beneficiaries, as soon as they are well enough, the opportunity to join our Support Groups, where further emotional and spiritual support is offered.
 Through our Support Groups, Beneficiaries are afforded the opportunity to learn and put into practice new skills to help them supplement their income.

 Additionally, Siphila Sonke also provides children in the informal settlement, between the ages of 6 and 13, the opportunity to participate in a Kids Club.
 This club provides the children with creative and academic stimulation as well as entertainment, daily after school and during the school holidays.

-Siphila Sonke currently employs a part-time Manager, 1 full-time and 1 part-time Field Worker, a full-time Kids Club & Support Group Co-ordinator as well as a part-time Kids Club Facilitator and a part-time General Assistant.
+Siphila Sonke currently employs a 7 members of staff, some full-time and some on a part-time basis.
 We also have the assistance of up to 40 Volunteers from the community of the village of Grabouw and the farming community of the Elgin Valley.